mprevot/ReviewNdepend/README.md

 Potential of Ndepend is quite huge, and it will require some time and practice to get the best of it.
 There is a learning process.
 And understanding data, creating data from Ndepend, and using it in a relevant way is also part of another learning process, the one of improve ourself as a software engineer.

-Ndepend can be used in different ways: to _see_ how is the software, to _see_ how the developers are improving (and if it's relevant to do so: cf. ROI), to request the developers to reach a certain quality standard (quality gates), is can be used to improve the architecture and the code crafting, and the multiple documents creation and exportation are useful for enterprise communication.
+Ndepend can be used in different ways: to _see_ the health of the software and of a build, to _see_ how the developers are improving (and if it's relevant to refactor: cf. ROI), to request the developers to reach a certain quality standard ([quality gates](https://www.ndepend.com/docs/quality-gates)), is can be used to improve the architecture and the code crafting, and the multiple documents creation and exportation are useful for enterprise communication.

 Ndepend's audience is definitely middle-senior, lead, architects, as well as more business close people.

-Ndepend is definitely a  companion to-have for serious software engineering.
+Ndepend is definitely a companion to-have for a full range positions of software centric businesses, with metrics ranging from code-close metrics to management / time / money / business metrics, the diversity of presentations of those metrics.

 ## Ideas of future evolution of Ndepend